just-not-google/BiNeuron/README.md

 BiNeuron is engineered with a modular, separation‑of‑concerns design:

-- **Core Engine** – orchestrates the entire pipeline: request parsing, language detection, model selection, and response generation.
+- **Core Engine** - orchestrates the entire pipeline: request parsing, language detection, model selection, and response generation.
-- **OCR Module** – handles text extraction from images and scanned documents via DeepSeek OCR or EasyOCR.
+- **OCR Module** - handles text extraction from images and scanned documents via DeepSeek OCR or EasyOCR.
-- **Model Downloader** – manages downloading and caching of Hugging Face models, with built‑in mirror and proxy support.
+- **Model Downloader** - manages downloading and caching of Hugging Face models, with built‑in mirror and proxy support.
-- **JSON Formatter Module** – uses a lightweight model (e.g., Qwen2.5-Coder-1.5B) to convert the primary model’s response into a strict JSON object for file modifications.
+- **JSON Formatter Module** - uses a lightweight model (e.g., Qwen2.5-Coder-1.5B) to convert the primary model’s response into a strict JSON object for file modifications.
-- **File Editing Module** – applies JSON‑based file changes (whole-file replacements) with error handling and retry logic.
+- **File Editing Module** - applies JSON‑based file changes (whole-file replacements) with error handling and retry logic.
 Supports optional file deletion when `deleting_files=True`.
-- **Translation Service** – provides language detection and translation utilities, with optional DeepL and ArgosTranslate integration.
+- **Translation Service** - provides language detection and translation utilities, with optional DeepL and ArgosTranslate integration.
-- **Network Layer** – implements proxy rotation, availability checks, and GitHub proxy fetching for circumventing restrictions.
+- **Network Layer** - implements proxy rotation, availability checks, and GitHub proxy fetching for circumventing restrictions.
-- **Web Interface** – a feature‑rich web application built with Flask (HTML/CSS/JS), plus an interactive CLI mode for terminal usage.
+- **Web Interface** - a feature‑rich web application built with Flask (HTML/CSS/JS).

 The architecture emphasises reusability, fault tolerance, and performance, allowing each component to operate independently while seamlessly integrating with the others.